emilniklas/colonel/README.md

   // extract some options from a YAML config file. new FileOptionsProvider<GreetOptions>(
     /^\.greet\.yml$/,
-    new YamlParser(), // A JsonParser is also available! new GreetPartialValidator()
+    new YamlFormatParser(), // A JsonFormatParser is also available! new GreetPartialValidator()
   ),